vercel/ai/examples/next-openai-telemetry-sentry/README.md

-# Vercel AI SDK, Next.js, and OpenAI Chat Example with Sentry
+# AI SDK, Next.js, and OpenAI Chat Example with Sentry

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/), [OpenAI](https://openai.com) and [Sentry](https://sentry.io) to create a ChatGPT-like AI-powered streaming chat bot with [OpenTelemetry support](https://sdk.vercel.ai/docs/ai-sdk-core/telemetry).
+This example shows how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/), [OpenAI](https://openai.com) and [Sentry](https://sentry.io) to create a ChatGPT-like AI-powered streaming chat bot with [OpenTelemetry support](https://sdk.vercel.ai/docs/ai-sdk-core/telemetry).

 ## Deploy your own